containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-10-what-is-dom-in-javascript-document-object-model/index.md

 ## DOM levels {#DOM-levels}

-So far, you have the answer to what is Async Await in JavaScript.
-Since this is only a wrapper around the traditional JavaScript promises so you better use this new way to create and handle promises in a more cleaner and readable way.
-In addition, you can get rid of multiple promise.then() calls using async/await which eventually makes source code more manageable and maintainable.
-The await keyword encapsulates the .then() statement into a single line.

-## Error handling with Async/Await {#Error-handling-with-AsyncAwait}

 This section will demonstrate the various levels of DOM.
 First, there is a window object in a browser that is always on top, and then there is a document node.
 Let's have a look at the image below:

 {{< figure align=center src="images/DOM.png" alt="DOM levels">}}